WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 #### Stores

 Stores are collections of identity-scoped data storage.
-Stores are addressable via the `/stores` top-level path, and keyed on the entity's decentralize identifier.
+Stores are addressable via the `/stores` top-level path, and keyed on the entity's decentralized identifier.
 Here's an example of the path format:

 `/.well-known/identity/:id/stores/`*`ENTITY_ID`*